-This internship, based in the Office of Communications, is designed to provide the intern with a comprehensive, mentored experience that touches on many of the major activities of a communications department in an academic research institution.
+These paid winter and summer internships, based in the Office of Communications, are designed to provide interns with a comprehensive, mentored experience that touches on many of the major activities of a communications department in an academic research institute.

-The intern will gain experience in a variety of science writing and communications approaches.
-In particular, the intern will have opportunities to:
+Interns gain experience in a variety of science writing and communications approaches.
+In particular, interns have opportunities to:

-- Research, report, and write news stories, blog posts, and scientific content for the Broad Institute website, all geared toward a smart, curious lay audience.
+- Research, report, and write stories, Q&As, blog posts, and other content for the Broad Institute website, all geared toward a smart, curious lay audience.

-- Develop new content for the Broad's Facebook, Twitter, and Instagram accounts, and contribute to our #WhyIScience campaign.
+- Develop new content for the Broad's Facebook, Twitter, and Instagram accounts.

-- Collaborate with designers to develop infographics and other visual communications tools.
+- Collaborate with designers to develop infographics and other visual material.

-- Craft science news stories for our internal newsletter, read weekly by more than 4,000 members of the Broad community.
+- Write for our internal newsletter, which is read weekly by more than 4,000 members of the Broad community.

-By the end of the internship, the intern should have a strong portfolio of clips as well as established contacts within the Broad's research community, which includes leading scientists from MIT, Harvard, and Harvard-affiliated hospitals.
+By the end of the internship, interns should have a strong portfolio of clips as well as established contacts within the Broad's research community, which includes leading scientists from MIT, Harvard, and Harvard-affiliated hospitals.

 How to apply